 At Heatlie Barbecues, we offer both mild steel and stainless steel barbecue hotplates for our Island Gourmet Elite and BBQ ranges.
 Both materials have different benefits and it can be hard to choose between them.
 This guide serves to help you differentiate between the two types and help you make the best choice when purchasing your Heatlie Barbecue.

-Firstly, it is worth noting that both the mild steel and stainless steel BBQ hotplates are safe for consumption and will aid you in entertaining your friends and family for decades.
+Firstly, it is worth noting that both the mild steel and stainless steel BBQ hotplates are food safe and will aid you in entertaining your friends and family for decades.

 We offer three thicknesses for hot plates – 5mm, 10mm and 20mm.
 Each size has a different purpose.
 The 5mm is sufficient for home cooking, however if you plan on having the BBQ turned on for large periods of time, we do recommend the 10mm to prevent warping.
 The 20mm size is made for teppanyaki and other commercial applications.

-Whilst we do reccommend the mild steel hotplate as the best option, we can guarantee you will have an enjoyable experience with whatever you choose.
+Whilst we do recommend the mild steel hotplate as the best option, we can guarantee you will have an enjoyable experience with whatever you choose.
 It all depends on your personal cooking preferences.